JuBiotech/peak-performance/paper/paper.md

 ![](./Fig4_peak_results.png)
 __Figure 4:__ Results plots for a single His peak and a double Leu and Ile peak depicting the peak fit (first row) and the posterior predictive checks (second row) alongside the raw data.
 The numerical results are listed in table 2.

-The posterior predictive plots in the second row of Figure 4, then, exhibit the posterior predictive checks alongside the raw data.
+The posterior predictive plots in the second row of Figure 4 are provided for visual posterior predictive checks, namely the comparison of observed and predicted data distribution.
 Since a posterior predictive check is based on drawing samples from the likelihood function, the result represents the theoretical range of values encompassed by the model.
 Accordingly, this plot enables users to judge whether the selected model can accurately explain the data.
 To complete the example, Table 2 shows the results of the fit in the form of mean, standard deviation, and HDI of each parameter's marginal posterior.